timrijckaert/raywenderlich_offline_downloader/README.md

 Use this tool to generate a script that you can use to download [Raywenderlich](https://www.raywenderlich.com) videos and materials (zips) for offline use.

 ### Usage

+You can find a prebuild executable in the `release/` folder.
+No pipeline at the moment.

 ```
 ./rwl -u 'firstname.lastname@emailprovider.com' -p 'password' 'https://www.raywenderlich.com/4001741-swiftui'
 ```